Skip to main content

 • Attempts and Accuracy: Track the number of questions answered correctly or incorrectly to see how students are progressing.

-• Drill-Down Options: Drill down by clicking on the blue arrows to explore data by skill, topic, or standard to see:
+• Drilldown: Click on the blue arrow to explore data by skill, topic, or standard and see:

 • Individual student performance on each skill